chromium/chromium/docs/accessibility/overview.md

    BrowserAccessibilityManager, in a method named `NotifyAccessibilityEvent`.
 3. Dispatching incoming accessibility actions to the appropriate recipient, via [AXPlatformTreeManagerDelegate].
-For messages destined for a renderer, [RenderFrameHostImpl], which is a WebAXPlatformTreeManagerDelegate, is responsible for calling the remote method [ax.mojom.RenderAccessibility.PerformAction()], implemented by the renderer, with the appropriate payload (of type [ax.mojom.AXActionData]).
+For messages destined for a renderer, [RenderFrameHostImpl] is responsible for calling the remote method [ax.mojom.RenderAccessibility.PerformAction()], implemented by the renderer, with the appropriate payload (of type [ax.mojom.AXActionData]).
 This IPC call will be received by [RenderAccessibilityManager], which will then relay on